N. Korea threatens to build more nukes, cites US hostility

 The ruling party congress convened for the first time in five years.
 KCNA said Kim spoke for nine hours during his review of party projects from Tuesday to Thursday.

-The congress is the Workers Party’s top decision-making body, and it is being held as Kim faces what appears to be the toughest moment of his nine-year rule due to the triple blow to his already-fragile economy — pandemic-related border closings that have sharply reduced the North’s external trade, a spate of natural disasters last summer and U.S.-led sanctions.
+The congress is the Workers Party’s top decision-making body, and it is being held as Kim faces what appears to be the toughest moment of his nine-year rule due to blows to his already-fragile economy — pandemic-related border closings that have sharply reduced the North’s external trade, a spate of natural disasters last summer and U.S.-led sanctions.

-During his opening-day speech, Kim called the difficulties the “worst-ever” and “unprecedented.”
-He also admitted his previous economic plans had failed and vowed to adopt a new five-year development plan.
+During his opening-day speech, Kim called the difficulties the “worst-ever” and admitted his previous economic plans had failed.
+In his other comments reported Saturday, he called for building a stronger self-supporting economy and reducing reliance on imports.
+He said new five-year development goals would include more investments in the metal and chemical industries and increasing the production of consumer goods.

 Since taking power in late 2011, Kim, who turned 37 on Friday, has pushed the so-called “byungjin” policy of simultaneously seeking economic growth and the expansion of his nuclear deterrent.